zerotop2021/github_learning_pro/README.md

 ***

-* ### how to pull updating files from Remote Repo in one line command ⬇️
+* ### how To pull updating files from Remote Repo in one line command ⬇️

 ``` shell
 git pull origin main